ArslanRasheed60/Matrix-Operation-using-MPI/README.md

 # Matrix-Operation-using-MPI
 Matrix Operations Using MPI, Initialization, Operators, Merge Sort

+# How to Run
+code to run on terminal
+1: install MPI first
+2: open terminal and direct to the debug folder of your project for example in my case it is "cd source/repos/pdcA2/x64/debug"
+3: run command (4 represents number of processors, exe file will be your executable file with your project name in the debug folder) mpiexec –n 4 ./pdcA2.exe

+#Here is the complete problem detail
 Write a distributed program using ‘MPI’ to perform matrix operations as instructed below.
 You can paste your code in this document.
 Teaching assistant can ask any student to run the code or he can conduct a viva to check the authenticity.